Glaciers & Mountain Meadows (Trip) - Grades 7 & 8

 Pre-Trip Meeting (Mandatory): Monday, August 5, 2019.
 Time: 10:00-1:00PM.
 Location: Cascades Montessori Middle School, 2710 McKenzie Avenue, Bellingham.
 Directions.
 Participants should bring backpack and everything on the gear list they plan to bring on the trip.
 While this meeting is for participants only, we're happy to fill parents in on everything we discuss!

 Meet at Cascades Montessori Middle School, 2710 McKenzie Avenue, Bellingham at 9:00AM.
 Directions.
-After building group connection, we’ll drive south east to the high mountain trailhead above Baker Lake.
+After building group connection, we’ll drive east on Highway 542 to the trailhead at Ridley Creek.
 Setting out, we say farewell to roads and wheels, and hello to burbling creeks and mountain meadows awash in colorful wildflowers.
 Each step across, up, down, and around will teach us how to work with our thoughts, attitudes and with one another to climb safely and successfully to our campsite on the flanks of Komo Kulshan.
 Mountain blueberries and huckleberries will be natural encouragements to stretch our edge, and we're guaranteed to gain more than altitude as we take in some of the most breathtaking beauty in the world.
 An evening meeting facilitated by our leaders of the day will help us determine our bedtime and wake up time, depending on our choices for the following day.
 We'll enjoy dinner and sleep in the finest accommodation anywhere, under a sky full of stars, alongside a snow-clad volcano.

 Following our morning routine, we'll embark on our collaboratively decided plan for the day.
 Do we wake early and head for the restored fire lookout (first hikers there get to sleep in it!) or do we keep our base camp and explore up the Railroad Grade to stand upon the Easton Glacier, marmots whistling at us all along the way?
 Maybe we'll decide to hike further to the Deming Glacier and peer down at the birthplace of the Nooksack River, or head down to the undulating meadows of Mazama Park.
 There's enough exploring here for a lifetime, and we'll make the most of our full day!